GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/unlocks-config-format.md

 ### Periodic unlocks

-Each unlock stage is opened when condition expression value >= stage progress.
+Each unlock stage opens when condition expression value >= stage progress.
 The following shows how to calculate the progress of an arbitrary stage of a periodic unlock:
 The progress of an arbitrary stage of a periodic unlock is equal to sum of progress difference of previous stages.
 We can split this sum to the following parts:

 - the progress of the stages preceding the start of the cycle stage, let's call it `progressPrevCycleStartStage`
 - the sum of full cycle progress difference is equal to `cycles_count*cycle_delta`.
-  `cycles_count = (stage - startStageLoop + 1)/ (last_stage - startStageLoop + 1)`, _stage_ - the arbitrary stage number. _last_stage_ - the number of the last stage specified in the unlock description. startStageLoop - value of _startStageLoop_ field.
+  `cycles_count = (stage - startStageLoop + 1)/ (last_stage - startStageLoop + 1)`
+  _stage_ - the arbitrary stage number.
+  _last_stage_ - the number of the last stage specified in the unlock description.
+  _startStageLoop_ - value of startStageLoop unlock field.
-  `cycle_delta = lastStageProgress - progressPrevCycleStartStage` _lastStageProgress_ - the progress of the last stage specified in the unlock description
+  `cycle_delta = lastStageProgress - progressPrevCycleStartStage`
+  _lastStageProgress_ - the progress of the last stage specified in the unlock description
-- the progress of the unfinished cyclical stage: `stageIdx_progress - progressPrevCycleStartStage`, _stageIdx_progress_ - the stage progress from the unlock description, when stageIdx calculate as: `stageIdx = (stage - startStageLoop + 1) mod (last_stage - startStageLoop + 1)`
+- the progress of the unfinished cyclical stage: `stageIdx_progress - progressPrevCycleStartStage`
+  _stageIdx_progress_ - the stage progress from the unlock description, when stageIdx calculate as:
+  `stageIdx = (stage - startStageLoop + 1) mod (last_stage - startStageLoop + 1)`

 So, formula to calculate arbitrary stage progress is as follows:
 `arbitraryStageProgress = progressPrevCycleStartStage + cycles_count*cycle_delta + stageIdx_progress - progressPrevCycleStartStage`
 simplifier:
 `arbitraryStageProgress = cycles_count*cycle_delta + stageIdx_progress`

 let's look at the examples:
+#### Simple player level
-**simplePlayerLevel** - periodic unlocking with 1 cyclic stage.
+periodic unlocking with 1 cyclic stage.

 ```json
 {